greglobinski/gatsby-starter-kit-docs/src/content/docs/2.3___default-usage/index.md

 ## With or without content?

-For every Kit's starter, there are three **git** branches.
+For every Kit's starter, there are three **git** branches in the repo.
 Let's take a closer look at the **Website** starter.
-There are [three](https://github.com/greglobinski/gatsby-starter-kit/branches/all?utf8=%E2%9C%93&query=website) branches in the repo.
+[Three](https://github.com/greglobinski/gatsby-starter-kit/branches/all?utf8=%E2%9C%93&query=website) following branches relates to the starter:

 - website
 - website-with-content
 - content-for-website

-With **default usage** always install chosen **[starter]-with-content** branch.
+With **Default usage** always install chosen **[starter]-with-content** branch.
 Like below.

 ```
 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-kit.git#website-with-content
 ```

-Website installed with command
+Website installed with command ...

 ```
 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-kit.git#website
 ```

-will throw errors when you will try to start dev server.
-So remember, always choose **...-with-content** branch.
+... will throw errors when you will try to start dev server.
+So remember, always choose **[starter]-with-content** branch.

 You may ask, for what are all these other branches?
 And that's the subject of [Advanced usage](../advanced-usage) :)